 const someConstant = true;

-keyword are block-scoped, meaning they can only be accessed within the block they are declared in (e.g., within a loop or conditional statement).Hoisting: In JavaScript, variable declarations are hoisted to the top of their scope, meaning they are processed before the code is executed.
+var keyword are functionally scoped, meaning they can only be accessed within that function.let or const keyword are block-scoped, meaning they can only be accessed within the block they are declared in (e.g., within a loop or conditional statement).Hoisting: In JavaScript, variable declarations are hoisted to the top of their scope, meaning they are processed before the code is executed.
 However, the assignment of values to the variables is not hoisted.
 This can lead to unexpected behavior if you try to use a variable before it's declared and assigned a value.

-are immutable (constant), meaning their value cannot be changed once it's assigned.
-Attempting to change the value of a const
+Mutability: Variables declared with var or let are mutable, meaning their values can be changed throughout your code.
+However, variables declared with const are immutable (constant), meaning their value cannot be changed once it's assigned.
+Attempting to change the value of a const variable will result in an error.

 javascriptlet mutableVariable = 10;